dynatrace-oss/opentelemetry-metric-dotnet/README.md

 };

 // Record a metric.
 The export interval can be configured during the AddDynatraceExporter() call above.
-// By default, all metrics will be exported to the local OneAgent endpoint every 30 seconds. testCounter.Add(100, attributes);
+// By default, metrics are exported in an interval of 1 minute (60000ms). testCounter.Add(100, attributes);
 ```